-Group Affiliations: The Anunnaki (Gods of Mesopotamia), Leader of the Sebettu,
+Group Affiliations: The Gods of Mesopotamia, Leader of the Sebettu,

-First Known Appearance: "Pantheons of the Megaverse" by C. J. Carella
+First Appearance: (name only) Conan The Barbarian I #73, (actual) "Pantheons of the Megaverse" by C. J. Carella

-History: Nergal is the eldest son of Anu, Ruler of an extra-dimensional race of beings known as the Annunaki, who were worshipped as gods by the various empires and tribes of Ancient Mesopotamia, and his wife, Mami, goddess of motherhood.
-The Anunnaki were first worshipped during the late Hyborian Age, but gained prominence after the great cataclysm which ended the Hyborian Age.
-They had a great impact on the rise of the Sumerian Empire, one of the first great human civilizations, after the end of the Hyborian Age, during which they were at their height of worship.
+History: Nergal is the eldest son of Anu, the ruler of an extra-dimensional race of beings known as the Annunaki, who were worshipped as gods by the various empires and tribes of Ancient Mesopotamia, and his wife, Mami, goddess of motherhood.
+The Anunnaki were first worshipped during the late Hyborian Age, but gained prominence after the Great Cataclysm which ended the Hyborian Age.
+They had a great impact on the rise of the Sumerian Empire, one of the first great human civilizations to rise from the ashes of the Hyborian Age, during which they were at their height of worship.
 The Anunnaki are therefore counted among the oldest gods known on Earth with the possible exception of the Ogdoad, ancestors of the Gods of Egypt.

 As Meshlamtea, Nergal was god of war to the Sumerian Empire as they conquered and subjugated their enemies, but as a god, he tried to conquer the underworld of Allatum, the realm of the dead, ruled by Eriskegal and became a darker more malevolent deity known as Nergal.
 Rather than cede control of the underworld to Nergal, Eriskegal took him to her bed and shared her power with him as her husband.
 Nergal rarely stayed bound to the underworld and instead spawned war and blood thirst on earth leading mortals and gods against their enemies.
 A group of seven gods known as the Sebettu, known to the Babylonians as the Isirru, often followed Nergal into battle to spread famine, drought and pestilence through their enemies to prevent survivors.

 Nergal played no partiality against his brothers, Enlil and Hadad, in their wars against each other to become king of the gods and instead supported both brothers in their wars, preferring the bloodshed of battle over everything else.
-Nergal was called Assur as the patron god of the later Assyrian Empire.
-Most of the Mesopotamian Gods later retreated to the other dimensional realm of Celestial Dilmun created by Anu since his exile from earth centuries before, but after the fall of the Assyrian Empire, Nergal instead retreated to Allatum rather than be counted among the gods accepted by Anu into Celestial Dilmun.
+Nergal was called Assur as the patron god of the later Assyrian Empire, possibly usurping the worship of Anshar, a much older deity.
+Most of the Mesopotamian Gods later retreated to the other dimensional realm of Celestial Dilmun created by Anu since his exile from earth centuries before, but after the fall of the Assyrian Empire, he instead retreated to Allatum rather than be counted among the gods accepted by Anu into Celestial Dilmun.
 Following the fall of the Assyrian Empire, most of Mesopotamia either fell under control of the Greeks and later the Romans and adopted their gods or were converted into Judaism, Islam and later Christianity.

 Despite bound to Allatum, Nergal has often joined the Anunnaki in war, especially against the Olympian Gods worshipped by the Greeks and Romans invading the lands that was once Ancient Sumeria, and against the Yazatas, the gods worshipped by the Persians of Ancient Iran.
 Ares, the Olympian god of war, tried to turn Nergal into an ally against his hated brother, Hercules, but was overwhelmed by him as well and begrudgingly had to work with Hercules to exile Nergal back to Allatum.

-impatient and violent deity given to psychopathic rages. he cries out for war
+violent deity given to psychopathic rages.
+He cries out for war and enjoys to

-and enjoys to hear the screams of his victims.
-Having no tolerance as a god of
+hear the screams of his victims.
+Having no tolerance as a god of the underworld,

 Height: 6' 5"